Tokyo Breakfast Ramen - 4 Delicious Places

 Tsunagi in Ebisu

-Tsunagi is located in Ebisu, a Tokyo district brimming with restaurants and bars that are open late.
-Their signature bowl is a fatty miso ramen.
-A powerful miso seasoning holds up a soup that's topped off with seabura (pork back fat).
+Tsunagi is located in Ebisu, a Tokyo neighborhood packed with restaurants and bars that stay open late.
+The shop’s signature bowl is a rich, fatty miso ramen, built on a bold miso base and finished with a generous layer of seabura (pork back fat).

-While this bowl of miso ramen might make for a heavier breakfast, the seabura furnishes the soup with an equally sweet and smooth flavor.
+While this style of miso ramen makes for a heavier breakfast, the seabura gives the soup a surprisingly sweet, smooth quality rather than weighing it down.

 Open from 7 am